Ayurvedic Tips For Pregnancy: Taking Care Of Yourself Naturally

 Ayurvedic Tips For Pregnancy

-In the 1st trimester, stick to light, semi-solid foods (porridge with rice, pulses) and more of fluids (milk with honey, ghee) followed by an increased intake of cereals, protein-rich foods during 2nd trimester and a diet high in fat, protein (meat soups) during 3rd trimester.
-Try herbs like ashwagandha, gokshura with milk+ghee; oil massage to promote a smooth pregnancy.
+In the first trimester, stick to light, semi-solid foods (porridge with rice, pulses) and fluids (milk with honey).
+Follow up with an increased intake of cereals and protein-rich foods during the second trimester and a diet high in fat and protein (meat soups) during the third.
+Try herbs like ashwagandha and, gokshura with milk and ghee.
+Oil massage can promote a smooth pregnancy.

 Motherhood brings on a mixture of excitement, anxiety, and everything in between.
 After all, you’re suddenly responsible for bringing a baby into the world.
 Naturally, your mind will be racing with a million questions.
 Now that you’re pregnant, should you be doing (or not doing) certain things?
 What should your diet be like?
 How much should you eat?
 It’s enough to make anyone’s head spin.